sp473/Customer-Retention-Predictor/README.md

 I split the original data set into a training data set and a testing data set.
 I trained the model using the training set, and I tested the model using the testing data set.

+Packages Used

+1.Numpy: Has advanced mathematical functions

+2.Pandas: package dealing with creation and manipulation of data sets using

+data frames.

+3.Matplotlib: for plotting various graphs.

+4.Sklearn: To build the logistic regression model, uses various evaluation metrics like Precision, Recall and k Fold Cross Validation.

+Initially there was a lot of missing values in certain columns.
+These missing values were then treated and effectively removed using the dataframe.dropna() function.
+Missing values are dealt by using .dropna() function.
+For the column ‘days_since_last_transaction’ A fair assumption can be made on this column as this is number of days since last transaction in 1 year, we can substitute missing values with a value greater than 1 year say 999

+Logistic regression works best on data that has been a uniform scale, so we scale the data within a particular range for an efficient model.
+For column ‘dependents’ replace missing values with ‘0’ and for ‘occupation’ column fill the values with  ‘self_employed’.

+Our data set is broken into three parts, one part is the training set to train our model , the other part is the testing set to test the model, and finally the validation test to get an estimate of how well our model performs with unkown data.

+So we try to create two data sets, one which has all the columns(dataset 2)and another one with only the columns with high impact on the target variable(dataset 1).
+Take each of the data sets, and split them into training set and testing set.
+Then create the logistic regression model by using sklean.LogisticRegression package.
+To the logistic regression object pass the training data.
+Then use the testing data to evaluate its performance.

+Lets call the dataset 1 as the baseline data set.
+Split the baseline data set into training and testing data.
+Pass them to the logistic regression model.

+To evaluate the model effectively I used, Cross Validation.
+Cross Validation is one of the most important concepts in any type of data modelling.
+It simply says, try to leave a sample on which you do not train the model and test the model on this sample before finalizing the model.
+We divide the entire population into k equal samples.
+Now we train models on k-1 samples and validate on 1 sample.
+Then, at the second iteration we train the model with a different sample held as validation.

+In k iterations, we have basically built model on each sample and held each of them as validation.
+This is a way to reduce the selection bias and reduce the variance in prediction power.
+Since it builds several models on different subsets of the dataset, we can be more sure of our model performance if we use CV for testing our models.

+Soo as the scores after performing k-fold cross validation for the base line data set Are shown below.

+Bar graph of the scores.